How To Prevent Cancer In Dogs With These 11 Foods

-The National Library of Medicine suggests that between 30 and 40 percent of cancers are preventable, through choosing to feed your dog a healthy diet, and keeping them active.
+The US National Library of Medicine suggests that between 30 and 40 percent of cancers are preventable, through choosing to feed your dog a healthy diet, and keeping them active.
 Cancer likes and feeds on the toxins and sugars from carbohydrates, which your dog, in fact, doesn’t really need.
 Feeding your furry friend a diet abundant in protein and antioxidants will aid their overall health, and help to prevent the dreaded C word.

 Berries are full of antioxidants, as well as vitamins and fiber, which all help with heart health, as well as cognitive functions such as memory.
 So, they’ll assist your dog’s ability to learn new skills and tricks, too!
 The antioxidants prevent cell damage, which keeps the body strong and more able to fight disease.